appunite/AndroidFFmpeg/README.md

 Copyright (C) 2012 Appunite.com
 Licensed under the Apache License, Verision 2.0

-FFmpeg, libvo-aacenc, vo-amrwbenc, yuv2rgb and others libraries projects are distributed on theirs own license.
+FFmpeg, libvo-aacenc, vo-amrwbenc, libyuv and others libraries projects are distributed on theirs own license.

 ## Patent disclaimer
 We do not grant of patent rights.